 This user has not added any information to their profile yet.

-My work explores the expressive possibilities of glass through variation in color, texture, light, and atmosphere.
 By drawing inspiration from places that I have visited or live within , I use my glass work as a way to creatively interpret the ever present beauty touches my soul.
 I use light, color, and form to create a sense of place in my work.
-My hope is that the work will spark a fond memory, and bring a sense of wonder and joy within each viewer.

 Working out of her studio south of Pensicola, NC in the Cattail Creek community, Amanda Taylor creates various bodies of work that celebrate the natural beauty of the hills and mountains where she has lived and traveled throughout Canada, the United State, and various areas around the world.